 The second thing to know is the weight.
 A t-shirt is around 220gsm, lightweight track pants are 360gsm and a nice thick fleecy jumper is around 420gsm.
 The higher the weight the more absorbent the fabric will be.

-So putting these factors together will help you to compare 'bamboo with bamboo.
+So putting these factors together will help you to compare.